 The Graduate Workshop Room is a space used to hold professional, academic and health and wellness workshops for graduate students.
 When not booked for workshops, this space is available for graduate students to practice thesis or dissertation examinations.

-The Graduate Workshop Room can only be booked one month or less in advance of the requested booking.
+The Graduate Workshop Room can only be booked one month or less in advance of the requested booking; however, the request should be submitted at least two business days in advance of the requested date.
 To book the Graduate Workshop Room:

 Fill out and submit the Graduate Workshop Room booking form.

 If the room is available at your requested time, you receive a confirmation with access instructions.